Bhanutejagiddaluru/miniaturized_bot_two/README.md

 # miniaturized_bot_two

 ## Introduction
 The **miniaturized_bot_two** project is focused on building a compact and educational autonomous robot.
-This robot is specifically designed for students and researchers who want to learn about robotics, navigation, and sensor integration.
+This robot is specifically designed for educational and research purposes, students and researchers who want to learn about robotics, navigation, and sensor integration.
 The robot will be an excellent starting point for exploring basic concepts in robotics and implementing algorithms for autonomous navigation, obstacle detection, and data processing.

 ## Project Goals
 The primary goal of this project is to create a miniaturized version of a turtle bot, making it suitable for educational purposes, especially for learning robotics.
 The objectives for this project are: